Offering Career Support

 - Ensure that any actions are documented by the trainee in some way.
 Sometimes, it can be helpful to use an action planning template to make a record of items discussed, so that these can be reviewed and modified if needed at future meetings.

 Back to Top

 What other support is available for trainees?

 You may choose to support your trainees through providing small group workshops to help them with particular aspects of career planning.
 This can be extremely valuable in terms of peer support and time efficiency on your part.
-Depending upon your experience and knowledge you may feel comfortable planning this yourself.
+Depending on your experience and knowledge you may feel comfortable planning this yourself.
 However, the careers team would be happy to work with you to develop or tailor a workshop for a specific need, for example for foundation trainees, specialty trainees, SAS doctors or another specific group.
-Please contact us to discuss your needs further.

 Psychometric assessment can offer a way of increasing self-awareness of preferences with a view to aiding career choice and progression.
-The careers team may be able to offer psychometric assessment as part of a package of careers support subject to agreement with the trainee, for example the Myers Briggs Type Indicator.
-Please contact us to find out more.
+The careers team may be able to offer psychometric assessment as part of a package of careers support subject to agreement with the trainee, for example the Myers-Briggs Type Indicator (MBTI).

 Training available for educational supervisors and trainers who have a career support role